 Further research into the impact of non-dependent parental substance misuse, inclusive of research examining illicit drug misuse is needed, particularly in relation to the educational and social impact upon children where evidence is weakest.
 UK-based research would strengthen salience of the findings to a UK population.
-This research should include both fathers and mothers and be sufficiently powered to enable analysis of the impact of mothers versus fathers use upon male and female children and utilise longitudinal design, which offers opportunity for causal inferences and also enable age-related and temporal associations to emerge.
+Research which includes both fathers and mothers and is sufficiently powered to enable analysis of the impact of mothers versus fathers use upon male and female children, would advance the field.
+Research that utilises longitudinal design would best offer opportunity for causal inferences and also enable agerelated and temporal associations to emerge.
 Further there is a need for consistency in the use of terminology describing levels of parental substance misuse.
-The significant variation in how substance misuse patterns are described within research has presented great challenge to this review, and ultimately in the further of knowledge in this area.
+The significant variation in how substance misuse patterns are described within research has presented great challenge to this review, and ultimately in advancing knowledge in this area.
 Whilst the purpose of this review was to consider the evidence for the impact that non-dependent parental substance misuse has upon children, and as such the focus has invariably been upon risk, there is also a need to consider the protective factors that may be present.
 Whilst this review has highlighted the clear evidence of harm that can come from one parent misusing substances, this harm is increased when both parents are substance misusers.
 Put another way, the non-substance misusing parent offers some protection.
 Using the language of protection, rather than risk, affords an opportunity to view such protective factors as a possible intervention mechanism to enhance resilience from harm.
-Given the further evidence identified that factors such as maternal closeness, attachment and parent-child relationship quality are moderators of negative impact, future research should include a range of mediators and importantly, moderators of harm, which may inform intervention development.
+Given the further evidence identified that factors such as maternal closeness, attachment and parentchild relationship quality are moderators of negative impact, future research should include a range of mediators and importantly, moderators of harm, which may inform intervention development.
 There is also a need to examine the impact of non-dependent parental substance misuse from the perspective of the child.
-A recent public inquiry included a survey of children, providing important insights [97].
+A recent public inquiry included a survey of children, providing important insights [94].
 An evidence review focusing upon the views of the child would provide valuable intelligence to inform child-centred practice in this area.